Notes on the study program M.Sc. International Economics and Management

 Choice of Study Tracks

-Students of the M.Sc.
-International Economics and Management have the opportunity to choose an informal study track as part of their studies.
-The following study tracks are currently offered: Data Science in Economics, Cooperation and Competition or Global Markets and Globalization.
+Students, who got enrolled before winter semester 2025/26, have the opportunity to choose a study track as part of their studies.
+For students, who got enrolled before winter semester 2025/26, the following study tracks are offered: Data Science in Economics, Cooperation and Competition or Global Markets and Globalization.
 The successful completion of a study track requires the selection of a specific combination of modules corresponding to the chosen study track (30 ECTS + Master's thesis).
 As soon as the modules assigned to the study track have been completed and the Master's thesis has been registered, confirmation of the choice of study track must be applied for from the program coordinator.
 This application for designation must be made before completion of the Master's thesis/the respective module (as the last course achievement), as designation can no longer be carried out after completion of the degree program.
 The completion of the study track will then be shown on the degree certificate.

 Students who choose the Data Science in Economics track acquire theoretical knowledge of modern statistical and econometric methods and gain practical skills and experience in the processing, analysis and visualisation of structured or unstructured data.
 Special emphasis is placed on methods of causal analysis, forecasting economic and financial data, big data and statistical learning as well as the acquisition and application of programming skills in R, Stata or Python.
 Students also learn to understand the economic value of data and to interpret and effectively communicate the results of their analyses.